Venture Program Says:

 High School Should Not be a One-Size-Fits-All

-The Venture Program is a non-traditional high school program that combines online, in-class, and hands-on learning that caters to both the career-bound and college-bound student.
+The Venture Program is a non-traditional high school program that combines online, in-class and off-campus learning that is hands-on and community focused.
+It caters to both the career-bound and college-bound student.

-A flexible schedule allows for an individualized learning plan where interests can be explored, whether through job shadowing, internships, or dual-enrollment classes for college credit.
-Community partnerships give students the chance to go beyond the classroom to experience and hear from local businesses and industries.
+A flexible schedule allows for an individualized learning plan where interests can be explored through service opportunities, job shadowing, internships, or dual-enrollment classes for college credit.
+Community partnerships give students the chance to go beyond the classroom to experience and learn from local businesses and industries.
 In addition, local and international service and mission trips emphasize the importance of service while encouraging connections between faith, life, and vocation.

 The program size fosters mentoring relationships between teachers and students, while intentionally creating time for students to build relationships with their peers.
-Brian Dengliner, the Bible, History, and Family studies teacher, said this is what he loves most: “Students are known here, both by their peers and their teachers.
+Bible and History teacher Brian Denlinger says this is what he loves most: “Students are known here, both by their peers and their teachers.
 This helps us as teachers to come alongside students and explore their options and interests.
 It’s not a one-size-fits-all program.”

-With 22 current students and continued interest, plans are in place to expand into more classrooms.
-Even with a growing number of students, the program is set to remain smaller in size to ensure that the values of individualized learning, vocational exploration, and community outreach remain at the core of this unique approach to high school education.
+Even with a growing number of students, the program is designed to remain smaller in size to ensure that the values of individualized learning, vocational exploration, and community outreach remain at the core of this unique approach to high school education.